Track user events

-- Copy the sample integration code for the Track Event method that Optimizely generates.
+- Copy the sample integration code for the Track Event method that Optimizely Feature Experimentation generates.

 - Use the Track Event method to label the event code you want to track.
 In order for your conversion event to populate experiment metrics on the Results page, track event code that a user is exposed to if they see a flag variation.

-Now, every time a user triggers the event, Track Event passes a conversion event to Optimizely.
+Now, every time a user triggers the event, Track Event passes a conversion event to Optimizely Feature Experimentation.

-- (Recommended) Filter out third-party bots so they don't skew your experimental results.
-For more information see Filter out bots.
+- (Recommended) Filter out third-party bots, so they do not skew your experimental results.
+For more information, see Filter out bots.

 - Add your events to a flag rule.
 See Run A/B tests and Run flag deliveries.

 The Results page only shows events that are tracked after a Decide method has been called for the user who triggered the event.
 If you do not see results on the Results page, make sure that you are evaluating the feature flag before tracking conversion events.